top of page

 When the others stopped speaking, I said to her, “Lily.”

-On the other side of the parking lot, everything turned blurry red.
+On the other side of the parking lot, everything turned a blurry red.
 A tall, fiery wall seemed to roll over the ocean road toward us, consuming everything in its path.
 Is this what the workers were waiting for?
 They didn’t appear afraid or anxious.

 “Help me,” I asked her.